hashicorp/terraform-provider-azurerm/website/docs/r/firewall.html.markdown

 * `ip_configuration` - (Required) A `ip_configuration` block as documented below.

+* `zones` - (Optional) Specifies the availability zones in which the Azure Firewall should be created.

+-> **Please Note**: Availability Zones are [only supported in several regions at this time](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview).

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ---